commercetools/ui-kit/.changeset/funny-bananas-compare.md

 '@commercetools-uikit/localized-rich-text-input': patch
 ---

+Improve `<LocalizedRichTextInput>`:
-Fix `onChange` prop handling to make `LocalizedRichTextInput` work with Formik
+- change `onChange` prop handling to make the component work with Formik
+- make the component resettable